In this article, we are going to look at soil fertility.

-Starving countries live on low cost carbohydrate diets, their soil is nitrogen deficient, their crops are therefore poor, and all this on a planet with an atmosphere made up of almost 80 percent nitrogen.
+Starving countries live on low-cost carbohydrate diets, their soil is nitrogen deficient, their crops are therefore poor, and all this is on a planet with an atmosphere made up of almost 80 percent nitrogen.

 Phosphorus is sometimes found in plant proteins and it is an important building block in the nucleus of every living cell.

 Certain phosphorus compounds are responsible for the transfer of energy.